Return to San Jose (Costa Rica)

 Crocodile Man (19 Feb 26)

-We checked out and begin our transfer to San José.
+We checked out of the resort and began our transfer back to San José.
 En route, we stopped for a crocodile safari boat ride on the Tárcoles River.
-If asked, this was the highlight of the trip.
-As we navigated up the river, our Group Leader will provided background information on the resident crocodiles.
+For me, this was the highlight of the trip.
+As we navigated up the river, Katherine, our Group Leader, provided background information on the resident crocodiles.
 The Tárcoles River Basin is one of the most important in the Pacific coastal region, virtually draining the entire western side of the Central Valley.
 Tárcoles hosts an amazing diversity of wildlife along its banks and in the extensive mangrove ecosystem.
 Perhaps the most famous of all the river’s inhabitants are its enormous crocodiles.

 Birds In Flight